Aortoiliac occlusive disease

-Originally the triad of erectile dysfunction, pelvis and thigh claudication, with absence of the femoral pulses was described as Leriche syndrome, which usually affects younger (30-40 year old) males 9.
-However, in contemporary use all aortoiliac occlusions with absent femoral pulses are commonly summarized under this eponym, concomitant sexual dysfunction being often, but not necessarily present 15.
+Originally the triad of erectile dysfunction, pelvis and thigh claudication, with an absence of the femoral pulses was described as Leriche syndrome; usually affecting younger (30-40 years) males 9.
+However, in contemporary use all aortoiliac occlusions with absent femoral pulses are commonly summarized under this eponym, concomitant sexual dysfunction being often, but not necessarily present 12.

-Aortoiliac occlusive disease is more common in the elderly with an advanced atherosclerotic disease.
-Acute onset is more common in female patients and is associated with poor outcome with approximately 50% mortality.
+Aortoiliac occlusive disease is more common in the elderly with advanced atherosclerotic disease.
+Acute onset is more common in female patients and is associated with poor outcomes with ~50% mortality.

 In acute cases, symptoms include the 6 Ps: